stfc-sciml/pinn-pde-compatibility/README.md

 [PyTorch](https://pytorch.org/get-started/locally/) is the only dependency.
 You do NOT need a GPU to run the scripts provided here.

 ### The scripts
-Three Python scripts are provided:
+Three standalone Python scripts are provided:

 * `relu_causes_zero_hessian.py` verifies that a multilayer
 perceptron (MLP) only with ReLU-like activation functions will always lead to a